 Apocrita (uh-PAH-cree-tuh) contains bees, wasps, and ants.
 This group can be easily identified because they have an abdominal constriction that separates the abdomen from the thorax and looks like a “waist.”
 Many also have a stinger.

-Symphyta (sim-FI-tuh), the other suborder, consists of sawflies.
-Sawflies are related to wasps, but resemble flies because they lack the familiar, thin wasp “waist.”
+Symphyta (sim-FI-tuh), is made up of the sawfly species.
+Sawflies are related to wasps but resemble flies because they lack the familiar, thin wasp “waist.”
 “Saw” comes from the females’ saw-like ovipositor, which they use to slit openings into plants where they lay their eggs.

-Almost all sawflies possess two “knobs” on their thorax called cenchri (sing.: cenchrus) — these hook to the underside of the wings and keep them in place while the insect is resting.
-Most sawflies lack a stinger
+Almost all sawflies possess two “knobs” on their thorax called cenchri—these hook to the underside of the wings and keep them in place while the insect is resting.
+Most sawflies lack a stinger.

 Social structure

-Most hymenopterans are solitary and live alone — mud dauber wasps, potter wasps, and mason bees are some examples.
-But there are others that are social, meaning they live in colonies — well-known examples are honeybees and bumblebees, as well as yellow jacket and paper wasps.
+Most hymenopterans are solitary and live alone—mud dauber wasps, potter wasps, and mason bees are some examples.
+But others are social and live in colonies; well-known examples are honeybees, bumblebees, yellow jackets, and paper wasps.
 All ants are social.

 Bees

-The hair is important because it traps pollen as bees move from flower to flower sipping nectar.
+Their hair is important because it traps pollen as the bees move from flower to flower, sipping nectar.
 The pollen gets rubbed off and pollinates many flowers as they go.
 Bees value pollen as food and fly it back to their hives.
-Beforehand, they moisten and stick it to a flat area on their back legs called a pollen basket.
-The “basket” doesn’t exist in a way we think of one; it’s a surface surrounded by hairs that help hold the ball of pollen in place.
+But to prevent it from falling off as they fly, they moisten some of it beforehand and stick it to a flat area on their back legs called a pollen basket.
+The “basket” doesn’t exist in the way we think of one; it’s a surface surrounded by hairs that help hold the ball of pollen in place.
 The ball grows larger and larger as they add to it.

-In the winter, depending on the species, bee queens hibernate alone, and their colonies die off or, like honeybees, entire colonies stay alive in their hives.
-Those don’t hibernate and may even venture out on warm winter days.
+In the winter, depending on the species, bee queens hibernate alone, and their colonies either die off or they stay alive in their hives as honeybees do.

 Male bees don’t sting.
 The all-female worker bees can sting, but they’re not aggressive unless they think they’re under attack.
-When working in your garden, move about calmly, and they’ll just go about their business as you go about your own.
-Sometimes side-by-side.
-If you’re wearing a color they think might be a nectar source, they may check you out; don’t swat at them and they’ll soon move away.
+When working in your garden, move about calmly, and they’ll go about their business as you go about your own—sometimes side-by-side.
+If you’re wearing a color they think might be a nectar source, perhaps they’ll check you out; avoid swatting at them, and they’ll soon move away.
 All about honeybees

-All bees (except cuckoo bees) build nests.
-Nests are located in a variety of places.
+All bees (except cuckoo bees) build nests, and they’re located in a variety of places.
 Some species, such as mason bees, nest in holes.
 Carpenter bees drill nesting holes in wood.
 Others, like miner bees, dig holes in the ground.
-Honeybee hives may be found in trees, tree hollows or even walls and attics.
-Bumblebees may build their nests in such places as existing, abandoned holes underground, under sheds or loose siding, in woodpiles or in birdhouses.
+Honeybee hives may be found in trees, tree hollows, or even walls and attics.
+Bumblebees may build their nests in places like existing, abandoned holes underground, under sheds or loose siding, in woodpiles, or in birdhouses.

 Bee distribution

-There are 4,000 native bee species in North America.
-The southwestern U.S. and northern Mexico are home to the largest variety of bees in the world.
-There are 1,000 to 1,200 species of bees “within a one hundred mile radius of Tucson,” according to the Carol Hayden Bee Research Center in Tucson.
+There are 4,000 native bee species in North America, with the southwestern U.S. and northern Mexico being home to the greatest variety in the world.
+Carol Hayden Bee Research Center says there are 1,000 to 1,200 species of bees “within a one-hundred-mile radius of Tucson,” where they’re located.
 Around the world, about 25,000 species have been described so far.
-Of these, there are seven species and 44 subspecies of honeybees.
+Of these, there are seven species and forty-four subspecies of honeybees.

 The smallest bees in the world belong to the genus Perdita.
-Native to the U.S. and Mexico, there are about 700 species and subspecies of them ranging in size from 0.08 to 0.39 inch (2.0 mm to 10.0 mm).
-Wallace’s Giant Bee, Megachile pluto, an Indonesian species, is considered to be the largest bee species in the world.
-The female has a body length up to 1.5 inches (38 mm) and a wingspan of 2.5 inches (63.5 mm).
+Native to the U.S. and Mexico, there are about 700 species and subspecies ranging in size from 0.08 to 0.39 inches (2.0 mm to 10.0 mm).
+Wallace’s Giant Bee, Megachile pluto, an Indonesian species, is considered the largest bee species in the world.
+The female has a body length of up to 1.5 inches (38 mm) and a wingspan of 2.5 inches (63.5 mm).

 Wasps